nahoj/many/README.md

+After a good 7-day run, this is going to the archive.
+Closing notes:

+* Sway would be a better choice than KWin for this.
+It is natively tiling, with a more "human" tiling style that allows just drag&dropping windows where one wants them.
+It also displays virtual desktops by default, which can act as tabs.
+* Intercepting a close event from the outside WM (`xdg_toplevel.close`) is difficult.
+On the other hand, it is possible to configure an outside WM (at least KWin) to prevent accidental closing of the nested WM.
+Then the Many WM could only be closed from the inside, thus in a more controlled way.
+* Clipboard issues remain.

+---

 **Many** is a terminal extended into a workspace with relevant widgets: text editor, file manager, browser, AI assistant, additional terminal.